Chenyu-Wang567/All-Angles-Bench/README.md

 </p>

 **Benchmark Overview:** We introduce All-Angles Bench, a benchmark designed to evaluate the multi-view reasoning capabilities of MLLMs, containing <b>2,132</b> question-answer pairs carefully annotated across <b>90</b> diverse real-world scenes sourced from EGO4D-EXO and EgoHumans.
 All-Angles Bench comprises six challenging tasks including <b><i>counting, attribute identification, relative distance, relative direction, manipulation, and camera pose estimation</i></b>.These question types are designed to investigate several major aspects of 3D scene understanding, from creating correspondence between objects to associating relative object and camera poses.

+You can directly download the extracted image files sourced from the EgoHumans Dataset.
+For the Ego-Exo4D Dataset, due to licensing restrictions, you will need to first sign the license agreement from the official [Ego-Exo4D repository](https://ego4ddataset.com/egoexo-license/).
+After signing the license, you can download the dataset in 448 resolution and then use the [preprocessing scripts](data/) to extract the corresponding images referenced in the json file.

 ## Contact